(Up-dated 24th May 2023)

 (Posted 26th January 2023)

-No Club event would be held without the obligatory raffles, and the winner of the $50 meat tray went to Phil Schuster.
-Jack Castles won the $25 meat tray and Alan Pantling won the $25 IGA voucher.
-The winners of the sunhats were Garry Fair and Jo Calder.
+Of course no NABC event could be held without the obligatory raffles.
+The $50 meat tray was won by Phil Schuster, whilst Jack Castles won the $25 meat tray.
+Alan Pantling won the $25 IGA Voucher, and Jo Calder and Garry Fair won the ‘Aussie Hats’.

-A big thankyou to “Turtle” O’Brien and Troy Campion for organising/co-ordinating the day.
-Also thanks to the two Steves and Frank for their “behind-the-scene” work, to Dan Markham for cooking the sausage sizzle, to Danny Czuczman for running the raffles, and thanks to “Brickie” for ensuring that all the shade structures were put up.
+A big thankyou to the organisers, the two Steves, Kenny Hanna and Frank for their ‘behind-the-scenes’ work.
+Also thanks to Dan Markham for cooking the ‘snags’.
+A special thanks to “Brickie” for ensuring at the end of the day that all the shade structures were up.

 INAUGURAL RECIPIENT OF “FRANK TUCKWELL CLUB AWARD” ANNOUNCED